giuliopulina/socket.io-cluster-redis-streams/README.md

 1. *redis-single-node*\
 A chat application (derived from Socket.io [example](https://github.com/socketio/socket.io/tree/main/examples/chat) deployed within a cluster of Socket.io servers, that communicate via a singular Redis instance using Redis Streams adapter.
 Load balancing and session persistence are attained through the utilization of Nginx in front of the Node.js servers.example.\
 **Known issues**:
     - All the requests are routed to the same Socket.io server, probably because of the way 'hash' load balancing mode of Nginx works in a local environment.
-For this reason, I couldn't realize that the chat application was buggy and not compatible with a cluster setup.
-For the subsequent experiments, I replaced Nginx with Haproxy.
+    - Chat application is not designed to demonstrate a multi-node environment, because the user count is stored in the single node Socket.io node and not on the adapter, so, despite the appication is working, the user count is misleading.

-2. *redis-streams-cluster*\
+3. *redis-streams-cluster*\
 Same chat application as 'redis-single-node', deployed within a cluster of Socket.io servers.
 These servers communicate through a Redis Cluster using the [Redis Streams Adapter](https://socket.io/docs/v4/redis-streams-adapter/).\
 [Connection state recovery](https://socket.io/docs/v4/tutorial/step-6) is enabled.\
-Load balancing and session persistence are attained through the utilization of Haproxy in front of the Node.js servers.example.\
+Load balancing and session persistence are attained through the utilization of Nginx in front of the Node.js servers.example.\
+Initially, I couldn't make Redis Streams work.
+It took me a lot of effort to find a configuration that works with Docker.
 **Known issues**:
-    - Unfortunately, the current state of this project is non-functional due to connectivity issues between the Redis Streams Adapter and the Redis Cluster.
-While a workaround could involve configuring it to use a single node, the project's original intent was to establish a highly available setup.
+    - All the requests are routed to the same Socket.io server, probably because of the way 'hash' load balancing mode of Nginx works in a local environment.
-  For the subsequent experiments, I replaced Redis Streams with MongoDB.
+      For the subsequent experiment, I replaced Nginx with Haproxy for this reason.
+    - Chat application is not designed to demonstrate a multi-node environment, because the user count is stored in the single node Socket.io node and not on the adapter, so, despite the appication is working, the user count is misleading.

-3. *reconnection-with-mongodb-and-postgres*\
+4. *reconnection-with-mongodb-and-postgres*\
-A sample application (in need of refinement) deployed within a cluster of Socket.io servers, communicating via a MongoDB cluster using the [MongoDB Adapter](https://socket.io/docs/v4/mongo-adapter/).\
+A simplified version of the chat (in need of refinement) deployed within a cluster of Socket.io servers, communicating via a MongoDB cluster using the [MongoDB Adapter](https://socket.io/docs/v4/mongo-adapter/).\
 Connection state recovery is enabled.\
 For persistent storage and synchronization of client's state during new connection and reconnection (see [Server Delivery tutorial](https://socket.io/docs/v4/tutorial/step-7), a Postgres database, configured in a cluster with one read-write instance and one read-only instance, is employed.
 Synchronization of Postgres instances is achieved through the usage of [repmgr](https://www.repmgr.org/).
 The application is configured to always read from the read-only instance.\
 To ensure load balancing and session persistence, Haproxy is employed in front of the Node.js servers.\
+Sending special messages in the chat, it is possible to:
+- empty the postgres DB (sending 'empty_database' message)
-**Known issues**:
+- simulate a connection state recovery (sending 'disconnect' message) **Known issues**:
-    - In this project, the Socket.io-based chat feature was omitted due to its complexity and lack of compatibility with clustering.
-Consequently, the user interface suffers from poor design and test cases are not explicitely defined.
+    - The user interface could be improved and sending messages in chat is more a workaround to easily perform some tests without creating additional UI elements, mainly because of my lack of skills in front-end development.
       In the future, a goal is to enhance the application's functionality to facilitate execution of test cases and visualization of associated data.

 ## How to run:

 - cd <project_folder>
 - docker-compose up
+- connect to http://localhost:3000 with different browsers